Falernum

-Falernum (pronounced fə-LUR-nəm) is either an 11% ABV syrup liqueur or a nonalcoholic syrup from the Caribbean.
+Falernum (pronounced fə-LUR-nəm) is either a syrup liqueur or a nonalcoholic syrup from the Caribbean.
 It is best known for its use in tropical drinks.
 It contains flavors of ginger, lime, and almond, and frequently cloves or allspice.
 It may be thought of as a spicier version of orgeat syrup.

 The form can be alcoholic (syrup liqueur) or nonalcoholic (syrup).
-Versions with alcohol are generally lower in proof (≅15 ABV), adding rum and emphasizing the clove, ginger, or allspice flavoring aspects for use in mixing cocktails, typically tropical or tiki drinks.
+Versions with alcohol are generally lower in proof (≈15% ABV), adding rum and emphasizing the clove, ginger, or allspice flavoring aspects for use in mixing cocktails, typically tropical or tiki drinks.
 It is also enjoyed on the rocks.

 Depending on sugar content, the consistency is often thick and is therefore sometimes referred to as "velvet falernum" because of the feeling it leaves on one's tongue.
 Brands vary.
 The color can be white to light amber, and it may be clear or translucent.

 History

-The origination of falernum may date back to the 18th century, when it was made as a punch in the areas around Barbados.
+Falernum may date back to the 18th century, when it was made as a punch in the areas around Barbados.
 Some disagreement exists over the origin of the name, and whether the earliest versions would have included the steeping of almonds.